 - Do you know in the depths of your being that you’re “someone different from and always more than the perception of others?”

 - Have you come to the place where you can “care very little” about the cheering or jeering (or judgment) of others?

 - The next time someone cheers you or jeers you, can you return to your “essential” status as “beloved of God” instead of letting cheering or jeering define you?

-For More: The Consolations of Desolation by Donald McCullough
+For More: The Consolations of Imperfection by Donald McCullough

 “Then suddenly it happened, I lost every dime, but I’m richer by far, with a satisfied mind.” (“Satisfied Mind”, lyrics by Red Hayes and Jack Rhodes) Often it’s in our most painful losses that we find what really matters, and the satisfaction found in God alone.
 I hope that Daily Riches will help you to be “richer by far” as you grow in such satisfaction.
 Thanks for reading and sharing Daily Riches! – Bill (Psalm 90:14)